StreamCo/react-coding-challenge/README.md

 You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/) or an equivalent library.

 We prefer it if you did not use any third party CSS frameworks.

+We also prefer the use of minimal dependencies.

 ## Useful Links